 Requirements and Specifications

 Windows operating system Vista or later.
-If you have a Mac or Linux, you can run UCINET via BootCamp, VMFusion Ware, Parallels or Wine.
-See our FAQ on this.
+If you have a Mac or Linux, you can run UCINET via a Windows emulator, such as Parallels or Oracle VM VirtualBox.

 100mb of disk space for the program itself (not including your data)

-The more RAM the better, but the 32-bit version can't take advantage of more than 3GB of memory.
-If you have large data and a 64-bit version of Windows, you can try experimental 64-bit version, in which case 8GB of RAM or more would be useful.
+The installation program installs both a 32-bit version and a 64-bit version.
+The 32-bit version can't take advantage of more than 3GB of memory.
+If you have large data and a 64-bit version of Windows, you can use the 64-bit version, in which case 8GB of RAM or more would be useful.
 Remember, however, that even if a really large dataset fits in memory, it may take too long to analyze.